-Paul Pelosi attack: Police officer says he saw it happen
+Paul Pelosi attack: Man told cops of ‘evil’ in Washington

 Paul Pelosi was eventually able to call 911 to summon San Francisco police.
 Officers arrived two minutes later to see the two men struggling over a hammer, and then DePape struck Pelosi at least once before being tackled by officers.

-San Francisco Police Officer Kyle Cagney on Wednesday testified that he saw both men holding the hammer when the door opened.
+San Francisco Police Officer Kyle Cagney, who was one of two first responding officers, on Wednesday testified that he saw both men holding the hammer when the door opened.
 DePape did not follow the officers’ commands to drop the weapon and instead lunged at Paul Pelosi and swung the hammer at him, Cagney said.

 Paul Pelosi was knocked unconscious and woke up in a pool of his own blood.
 He later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.